If you specify the same variable name (created using let

 statement).

-To fix this, you should first of all consider not using the same variable names in case
+- Consider not using the same variable names in

 /default